 Artificial intelligence is the topic of so many conversations in the cybersecurity industry these days, and rightly so.
 As we gather more intelligence on cyber threats, we can use AI to do ever smarter things with that data to prevent attacks.
-The potential of AI will grow as we collect more data, but businesses need to keep in mind several key issues when implementing AI for cybersecurity.
+The potential of AI will grow as we collect more data.
+But businesses need to keep in mind several key issues, like general data protection regulation (GDPR), when implementing AI for cybersecurity.

 Companies have never generated so much data as they do today.
-They are gathering ever more security data, logs, events and “artifacts” – threat data that may indicate an attack.
-But gathering 1000 security events in a day or a week isn’t enough.
+They are gathering ever more security data, logs, events and “artifacts”—threat data that may indicate an attack.
+But gathering a thousand security events in a day or a week isn’t enough.

 If you want to use machine learning, data analytics or AI to identify security threats you need to gather lots of data, but critically, it must be the right kinds of data.